newrelic/marlowe/README.md

 Special Thanks
 ------------------

-Ward Cunningham for inspiration and the contribution of the Treemap,
+Ward Cunningham for inspiration and the contribution of the Treemap and Traffic demos.

 Etan Lightstone, Patrick Lightbody and the rest of the New Relic crew who helped out greatly with feedback and suggestions.